catherinesyeh/cs262-chat-replication/docs/CLIENT_SPEC.md

     - Log out of their account
 - **New message window:** opens when the user presses the "New Message" button.
 This is where the user can compose a message to someone else.
   - Valid recipients are all other existing users in the system, other than the user themselves (as specified in the [SERVER_SPEC](SERVER_SPEC.md), the user cannot send a message to themselves by design).
+- **Available servers list:** opens in a popup window when the user presses the "View Available Servers" button.
+This is where the user can view a list of the currently active servers and request manual refreshes.
+The list UI will automatically update when a change in available replicas is detected by the client.

 ## Error handling